Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 & a feed we are at this moment lying

-now @ 9/30pm noting the camp fire dying &
+now @ 9/30pm with the camp fire dying &

 the myriads of fireflys coming in & not

-a murmer in a tired camp.
-I close
+a murmer in a tired camp I close

 [*SUN 9/5/43*]

-the stew, its the most [[?]], eating
+the stew its the most nauseating

-mess are ever saw.
-The second
+mess one ever saw The second

 big mob moved in this am one